 Do you like hot dogs?
 Is pizza one of your favorite treats?
 We know these types of foods can be so tempting.
 It is hard to deny that these are tasty; however, one reason why these foods appeal to the taste buds is due to their high salt content.
 Almost anything salty tastes good, right?

-While you do not have to stop eating these edibles altogether, it does help to cut back.
+While you do not have to stop eating salty foods altogether, it does help your vein health to cut back.
 Other salty items include foods that are processed, pickled and canned.

 Eat Fresh Fruits and Vegetables for Better Vein Health